 Q: How long are GP365 logins valid for?

-A: GP365 login are valid for the duration of the GP registrars training and not just the first 12 months.
+A: GP365 login are valid for the duration of the GP registrars training, not just the first 12 months.

 Q: Are RACGP and ACRRM assessment requirements the same?

 A: No, the different colleges have different requirements.
 Registrars studying through RACGP require mid and end of term assessments for all placements in a General Practice setting i.e. GPT1, GPT2, GPT3 and Extended Skills.
 Registrars studying through ACRRM require mid and end of term assessments for all placements - excluding extensions.

 Q: Who can I contact in my region in addition to the staff at WAGPET?

 A: All practices and supervisors have a regional Supervisor Liaison Officer (SLO), an experienced supervisor who sits on the supervisor advisory group that reports directly to WAGPET's CEO and Board.
 Supervisors can also call on the national supervisors’ representative body, GP Supervisors Australia (GPSA), as well as the Australian Medical Association (WA), if you are a member.

 - Changes you need to inform WAGPET of